Updated program rules

 The Hennepin County Housing Court Team provides legal advice and representation for Hennepin County residents who are facing eviction with the goal of protecting tenants' rights and achieving positive outcomes.
 The Housing Court Team can advocate on behalf of tenants with landlords and the courts to ensure tenant rights are protected, provide legal advice before and during housing court proceedings and represent tenants in court, negotiate with landlords to try and resolve issues out of court, or to help tenants achieve a better outcome, help prevent evictions and get evictions removed from a tenant’s record, and connect tenants with financial assistance and other services to help achieve stable housing.
 There are income eligibility requirements for legal advice services and legal representation services.
 Call (612)348-7012, 8 am - 4 pm Monday - Friday, or email email@example.com.
 Appointments can be arranged outside of intake hours.

-Listed below are several services that serve all of Minnesota:
+Listed below are services that serve all of Minnesota:

 Bridge to Benefits

 This web-based screening tool can help an individual identify if they’re eligible for public works programs, including SNAP, WIC, School Meal Program, Minnesota Health Care Programs, Energy Assistance and Child Care Assistance.
-Visit the website here.
+Visit the website for more information.

 Community Action Partnership